 NAME LOCATION FUNCTION/COMMENTS USRCMD +\$220 Subroutine called by BUG/65 on every non alpha comand char.
 Returns equal set if command handled by user, else equal reset.
-GETCHR +\$223 User handler can call this to get the next char from the command line in reg A. PUTCHR +\$226 User handler can call this to return the last char taken from the command line.
-The char itself doesn't have to be pussed.
+GETCHR +\$223 User handler can tell this to get the next char from the command line in reg A. PUTCHR +\$226 User handler can call this to return the last char taken from the command line.
+The char itself doesn't have to be passed.
 This is used to put chars back that you've taken but don't want - like an EOL.
-GET I HX User handler can call this to collect a hex address from the command line.
+GET1HX +\$229 User handler can call this to collect a hex address from the command line.
 The address is returned in a word at \$FE,\$FF.
 If next command line chars are not a valid address, zero is returned.
-GET 2HX +\$220 User handler can call this to collect two hex addresses from the command line.
+GET2HX +\$22C User handler can call this to collect two hex addresses from the command line.
 The first address is returned in a word at \$FC,\$FD, the second at \$FE,\$FF.
 Zero is returned for any invalid address.
-GET 3 НХ +\$22F User handler can call this to collect three hex addresses from the command line.
+GET3HX +\$22F User handler can call this to collect three hex addresses from the command line.
 The first address is returned in a word at \$FA,\$FB, the second at \$FC,\$FD, and the third at \$FE,\$FF.
 Zero is returned for any invalid address.

+ADRCHK +\$232

-ADRCHK +\$232 User handler can call this to perform the usual BUG/65 address checking and translation.
-The checking refers to not allowing BUG/65 to be overwritten.
-The translation refers to correcting user page zero addresses.
-The user handler passes the address to check in reg X (LO) and reg Y (HI).
-If the address points into BUG/65, a "PROT ERROR" will occur, and the user handler will not be returned to.
+User handler can call this to perform the usual BUG/65 address checking and translation. checking refers to not allowing BUG/65 to be overwritten. translation refers to correcting user page zero addresses.
+The user handler passes the address to check in reg X (LO) and reg Y (HI). the address points into BUG/65, a "PROT ERROR" will occur, and the user handler will not be returned to.
 If the address references a user page zero value that is being stored somewhere else by BUG/65, then the address of where the actual user page zero byte is located will be returned in reg X (LO) and reg Y (HI).

+ERRPAR +\$235

-ERRPAR +\$235 The user handler can JMP to here to report a parameter error.
+The user handler can JMP to here to report a parameter error.
 There is no return back to the user handler.
 BUG/65 will abort command line processing.

+DHXBYT +\$238

-DHXBYT +\$238 The user handler can call this to display a hex byte.
-The byte is passed in reg A. DHXWRD +\$23B The user handler can call this to display a hex word.
+The user handler can call this to display a hex byte.
+The byte is passed in reg A.

+DHXWRD +\$23B

+The user handler can call this to display a hex word.
 The hex word is passed in reg X (LO) and reg Y (HI).

+CTBPTR +\$23E

-CTBPTR +\$23E This is a pointer to BUG/65's jump table for the alphabetic comands.
+This is a pointer to BUG/65's jump table for the alphabetic commands.
 Every letter has a word entry in this table.
 The entry is the address of the handler for that command minus one.
 The first word in the table is the address minus one for the "A" command, the last is the same for the "Z" command.
-If you want, you can change this table to point to your own comand routines, thereby changing the BUG/65 command set.
-LSTPGØ +\$240 This is the address (byte value) of the last page zero location used by BUG/65.
-You can use this to locate free page zero memory for your own use.
-(See the example user command listing.).
+If you want, you can change this table to point to your own command routines, thereby changing the BUG/65 command set.